 - Boys and girls speak out: I wrote the executive summary of this report by Cardiff University and the NSPCC, which involved translating complex academic research findings into clear, concise, policy-relevant messages for busy policymakers.

 Features and think pieces

-- My creative nonfiction has been published in respected literary journals in the UK and US, including Mslexia, The Mechanics’ Institute Review, Hippocampus, Wasafiri, New Welsh Review, Journal of Compressed Creative Arts, The Real Story, The Moth and Aesthetica.
+- Publications: My writing has been published widely in reputable literary journals including Aesthetica, Ellipsis, Hippocampus, Journal of Compressed Creative Arts, Litro, Mechanics’ Institute Review, The Moth, Mslexia, New Welsh Review, The Real Story, and Wasafiri.

-- I have won the Queen Mary Wasafiri New Writing Prize and been placed in the Center for Women Writers’ International Literary Awards, the Fish Short Memoir Prize, the Aesthetica Creative Writing Award and the New Welsh Writing Awards, as well as being awarded competitive grants (e.g. Arts Council).
+- Prizes and grants: I have won or been placed in numerous literary prizes, including the Queen Mary Wasafiri New Writing Prize (judged by Nikesh Shukla), New Welsh Writing Awards, Center for Women Writers’ International Literary Awards (judged by Melissa Febos), Fish Memoir Prize, Best of the Net, and Aesthetica Creative Writing Award.
+I have also been awarded grants (e.g. Arts Council).

-- I am represented by the literary agent David Godwin (who also represents Arundhati Roy and Lucy Ellmann), and am currently working on my first book.
+- Literary agent: I am represented by David Godwin (who also – terrifyingly! – represents Arundhati Roy), and am currently working on my first book.

 Qualifications and training

-- 2014: Awarded a full ESRC scholarship for a PhD in Social Policy at the University of Bristol.
+- 2014: Awarded a full three-year ESRC scholarship (fees + maintenance) for a PhD in Social Policy at the University of Bristol.

 - 2014: MSc in Gender Studies (Research Methods), University of Leeds.
 Pass with Distinction.
-Awarded the School Excellence Prize for the School of Sociology and Social Policy.
+Awarded the School of Sociology and Social Policy Excellence Prize.